ubuntu-mate/ubuntu-mate.org/blog/20160701-ubuntu-mate-june-2016-supporters.md

 contribution to an Open Source project or developer that Ubuntu MATE directly benefits from.

-For May 2016 Ubuntu MATE have paid several Open Source developers to work on Ubuntu MATE or MATE Desktop projects.
+For June 2016 Ubuntu MATE have paid several Open Source developers to work on Ubuntu MATE or MATE Desktop projects.

   * [Luke Horwell](https://ubuntu-mate.community/users/lah7/) (*Ubuntu MATE*) **&pound;150** - For development of Ubuntu MATE Welcome and Software Boutique.